 Enter Email or phone and press next →

 The process is pretty straightforward and resembles the one we’ve described for OneDrive.

-First of all, you have to make sure all your Apple devices are up to date, check if they have the latest iOS, iPadOS, or macOS installed.
+First, you must make sure all your Apple devices are up to date.
+Check if they have the latest iOS, iPadOS, or macOS installed.

 Set up iCloud on all your devices and make sure you’ve signed in with the same Apple ID on all of them.
 For Windows (7 or later), download iCloud for Windows.

 If you’re using a Mac, click on the Apple in the top left-hand corner and then click on System Preferences.
 Now click on Apple ID and select iCloud.
 You’ll be prompted with a sign-in page, after which you need to Select iCloud Drive.

 System Preferences →

 If you want to add the files from your Mac Desktop and Documents folder to iCloud Drive, update your Mac to macOS Sierra or later and turn on Desktop and Documents.

 For Windows, download the iCloud app from the Microsoft Store, sign in to iCloud, select iCloud Drive, and click Apply.
 Any documents you store on iCloud will be automatically moved to iCloud Drive.

 Paragon Backup Hard Drive | Open Cloud PCB Platform